sorosgamble/Discord-Token-Generator-Leaked/README.md

 # Discord-Token-Generator-Leaked
 - leaking paid token generator that was a shit lmao for 100$
 - he selling it for 100$ wth here the code enjoy don't forget To make Tokens.txt and Proxies.txt
-- added hfuck folder and Tokens.txt and Working.txt and Proxies.txt
+- added hfuck folder and Tokens.txt and Working.txt and Proxies.txt and chromedriver.exe

 # ( Storm ) My Token Gen For Sell!